WELCOME TO THE

 Upcoming Meeting

-We hope that you can join us for this hybrid meeting (in person and via Zoom) on Thursday, July 11th at 7:00pm.
-To register for the virtual meeting, click here.
+We hope that you can join us for this hybrid meeting on Thursday, October 10, at 7:00 pm.
+Adrianna will speak to the group via Zoom.
+To register for the virtual meeting, click

 Upcoming Field Trips